Legion-Expansion/Legion-Expansion/README.md

 BALANCE - development; forked to RELEASE-x.x.x and FEATURE-*name*

-FEATURE-*name* - a feature which is stil in development; merged into BALANCE on completion
+FEATURE-*name* - a feature which is still in development; merged into BALANCE on completion

 HOTFIX-x.x.x - a critical fix for a current release; forks from MASTER and merged into MASTER and BALANCE